KentShikama/qr-conversations/PRD.md

 - **Success criteria**: Visits persist across sessions, progress accurately reflects discovered locations

 ### Admin Dashboard
-- **Functionality**: GitHub owner login to view all messages across all locations, monitor conversations, see analytics
+- **Functionality**: GitHub owner login to view all messages across all locations (full history), monitor conversations, see analytics
-- **Purpose**: Allow creator to moderate and understand how the experiment is being used
+- **Purpose**: Allow creator to moderate and understand how the experiment is being used, view the full conversation history that regular users cannot see
-- **Trigger**: Owner accesses admin route
+- **Trigger**: Owner accesses hidden admin trigger on home page
-- **Progression**: Navigate to admin → Check GitHub auth → Show all locations → View messages by location → See timestamps and metadata
+- **Progression**: Click hidden element → Navigate to admin → Check GitHub auth → Show all locations → View all messages by location → See timestamps and metadata
-- **Success criteria**: Only owner can access, all messages visible, organized by location
+- **Success criteria**: Only owner can access, all messages visible (not just last message), organized by location, admin button is very subtle/hidden

 ### Message Posting
 - **Functionality**: Simple form to compose and submit messages to a location thread